 For individual users, once the app is downloaded they can choose whether to interact with it to understand their personal air pollution exposure and health impacts.
 We will use the app data to demonstrate the impact of pollution on all our lives and help city policymakers plan a better future for each partner city.

-The app is being launched in Spring 2018.
+The app is being launched in April 2018.